Markov Chains

 The transition matrix formalism links Markov chains directly to stochastic matrices in linear algebra.
 Here, the stationary distribution is characterized as the left eigenvector corresponding to the eigenvalue 1, describing the long-run behavior of the system—a principle that powers the PageRank algorithm.

 In reinforcement learning, Markov chains generalize to Markov decision processes (MDPs), where an agent's actions dynamically influence transition probabilities.
-Furthermore, the Bayesian framework for estimating transition counts (using Dirichlet priors) provides the foundation for hidden Markov models (HMMs) and conditional random fields (CRFs) used in sequence modeling.
+The Bayesian framework for estimating transition counts (using Dirichlet priors) extends naturally to hidden Markov models (HMMs), which augment Markov chains with latent states and emission distributions.
+Conditional random fields (CRFs) offer a complementary, discriminative approach to sequence labeling — they are undirected graphical models (in the Markov-random-field family alluded to earlier in this page) that model the conditional distribution of labels given inputs, typically trained by regularized maximum likelihood rather than by Bayesian conjugate analysis.